Katussska/terminal-budget-tracker/README.md

 3. **Create a build directory:**

-   Create a new directory named `build`:
+   Create a new directory named `cmake-build-debug`:

     ```bash
     mkdir cmake-build-debug